pgEdge/pgedge/README.md

 ![# pgEdge Distributed Postgres](img/pgedge-dp-banner.png)

-Our Distributed Multi-master Postgres runs by default in a sandbox & nicely on virtual machines (VM's), containers or metal.
-Peruse our [ChangeLog](CHANGELOG.md) for a complete list of incremental improvements and fixes.
+Our Distributed Multi-master Postgres runs by default in a sandbox & nicely on virtual machines (VM's), containers, metal or localhost sandboxes.
+Peruse our [CHANGELOG](CHANGELOG.md) for a complete list of incremental improvements and fixes.

 Learn more [about](https://pgedge.com/company) our sponsor or try our free cloud [Developer Edition](https://www.pgedge.com/get-started/cloud) to setup a global managed cluster in less than 90 seconds.
 Also check out our [Docker](https://github.com/pgEdge/pgedge-docker/blob/main/README.md) or [K8's Helm](https://github.com/pgEdge/pgedge-helm/blob/main/examples/README.md) examples.